divyamohan1993/gcp-taiwan/init.md

 - Project number: 9649******63
 - Project ID: industrial-glow-******-i4

-We then explored various services provided by the Google Cloud.
+Exploration and learning of various services provided by the Google Cloud.

 # Compute Engine - VM Instance - By Lakshika Tanwar
 **Prerequisite:**